 - Type in or copy and paste your Expedia voucher into the box and click ‘Apply’

 - See the discounts in your trip summary total!

-"Plan ahead to be flexible with your dates, and book your holiday activities in advanced through Expedia and get great % discounts and special offers! "
+"Plan ahead and book your 2019 Expedia holiday activities in advance to get great % discounts and special offers! "

 Why is Expedia cheaper?